Haydn Sherley

-Haydn Ferrars Sherley QSM (29 March 1924 – 14 June 2007) was a well-known New Zealand radio personality.
+Haydn Ferrars Sherley QSM (29 March 1924 – 14 June 2007) was a New Zealand radio personality.
 Affectionately known as 'the grandfather of radio' Sherley was a household name for decades in New Zealand, due to his work on national and commercial radio, in a career that spanned over fifty years.

 Early life and family

-Born in the Hamilton suburb of Frankton Junction in 1924, Sherley was the son of Clyde Ferrars Sherley, a dental surgeon, and his wife, Isabel Mary Rogers.
-He was educated at Auckland Grammar School.
+Born in the Hamilton suburb of Frankton Junction on 29 March 1924, Sherley was the son of Clyde Ferrars Sherley, a dental surgeon, and his wife, Isabel Mary Rogers.
+He was educated at Auckland Grammar School from 1937 to 1941.

+During World War II, Sherley served in the Royal New Zealand Air Force between 1943 and 1945.
+He undertook training at the Royal Canadian Air Force's No. 6 Bombing and Gunnery School, Mountain View, and No. 2 Air Navigation School, Pennfield Ridge.
+He received the New Zealand War Service Medal and the War Medal 1939–1945.

+In 1950, Sherley married Joan Millicent Lamburd, and the couple went on to have five children.